Delicious baked cheesy German Spaetzle pasta with caramelized onion, true comfort food for any age. Add your favorite cheeses and bake away!

 - Preheat oven to 400F.

-- In a medium pot, cook Spaetzel pasta according to the package.
+- In a medium pot, cook Spaetzle pasta according to the package.

-- In a medium pan, heat up the butter and add the chopped onion.
+- Heat the butter in a medium and add the chopped onion.

 - Add salt and pepper to taste and cook until onion gets lightly caramelized.
 Mix frequently.